jhucsf/fall2019/res/6502_review.md

 This page has 6502 review problems to use studying for the midterm exam.

+You can refer to the [6502 Instruction Set](https://www.masswerk.at/6502/6502_instruction_set.html) reference for details on the various 6502 instructions.
+The lecture slides are also a useful reference.

 ## Problem 1

 Note: this is a somewhat challenging problem.